TheNatureOfSoftware/helloworld/README.md

 # helloworld
-A simple Hello world project that can be used for evaluating CI/CD pipelines
+A simple Hello World project that can be used for evaluating CI/CD pipelines